-No matter what shape you decide on for a table, you should allow at least three feet between the table edge and an obstruction like a server or wall.
-This gives sufficient space for folks to move round the table, and in and out using their seats.
+No real matter what shape you decide on for a table, you should allow at least three feet between your table edge and an obstruction such as a server or wall.
+This provides sufficient space for people to move throughout the table, and in and out off their seats.
 On the other hand, more than six feet remaining between one wall or obstruction and the table means that the set is too small.

 Sign up to receive updates and join our one subscriber that see what's new with my Konoha's Blog!